Wadi al-Qura

 Wadi al-Qura (وادي القرى) is a wadi north of Medina in Saudi Arabia, mentioned in early Islamic sources.
 It was located on the main trade road between the Hejaz and Syria.
-This valley is also called Imam-e-Mubeen (open way) Quran (al-Hijar).

 The wadi is tentatively identified with the modern Wadi al-'Ula region.
 The meaning of the name, "Valley of Villages", suggests the area contained several villages.
 The 10th-century geographer Istakhri noted it was one of the most populous and agriculturally productive areas of Arabia.
 The 9th-century historian Ibn al-Kalbi described it as highly fertile and dotted with villages throughout.

 The wadi is referenced in many early Islamic texts.
 Several military expeditions took place there during the time of the Islamic Prophet Muhammad.
 These include: